pypeit/PypeIt/doc/pypeit_par.rst

 =========================

 To change a parameter, set its value in the :ref:`parameter_block` of the :ref:`pypeit_file`.
-The *syntax* of the configuration block is important, but the indentation is not.
+The *syntax* of the configuration block is important (particularly the number of square brackets used in the parameter hierarchy), but the indentation is not.
 The indentation will just make the block easier to read.
 The :ref:`pypeit_file` :ref:`parameter_block` always includes the lines that sets the spectrograph: